kaliop-uk/ezpublish5universalinstaller/Readme.md

 * This makes it possible to keep files like .htaccess in the project, with one version per env or one global version, and deploy them to a target dir (inside the eZP root dir or even outside of it)

-* Using a similar subdirectory structure as legacy settings; the default dir for stroing the files is 'ezpublish/misc_files'
+* Using a similar subdirectory structure as legacy settings; the default dir for storing the files is 'ezpublish/misc_files'

 * The command to deploy the files is: